phannhat17/mini-project-optimization/README.md

 **All:**
-- CP cannot handle data sets larger than 240\*240.
+- CP cannot handle data sets larger than 240 x 240.
-- MIP cannot handle data sets larger than 44\*44.
+- MIP cannot handle data sets larger than 44 x 44.
-- Heuristic can handle all test cases (the largest test size is 10,000\*10,000).
+- Heuristic can handle all test cases (the largest test size is 10,000 x 10,000).

 **Comparing all results (total cost):**
 - MIP gives the **worst** results.
 - CP1 and CP2 give **nearly equivalent** results, but with larger data sets, CP2 gives better results.
-- Heuristic gives really good results, with tests of size <100\*100 it is still a bit inferior to CP, but for all other tests it is significantly better.
+- Heuristic gives really good results, with tests of size <100 x 100 it is still a bit inferior to CP, but for all other tests it is significantly better.

 ![Cost](./analyze/compare_cost_all.png)
 ![Cost](./analyze/zoomed_compare_cost_all.png)

 **Comparing all run time:**

-- MIP reaches the time limit of 300 seconds for all tests with size >= 15\*15.
+- MIP reaches the time limit of 300 seconds for all tests with size >= 15 x 15.
-- CP reaches the time limit of 300 seconds for all tests with size >= 22\*22.
+- CP reaches the time limit of 300 seconds for all tests with size >= 22 x 22.
-- Heuristic has a very short run time, mostly under 1 second; even for a test size of 10,000\*10,000, it just takes about 5 seconds to provide the result.
+- Heuristic has a very short run time, mostly under 1 second; even for a test size of 10,000 x 10,000, it just takes about 5 seconds to provide the result.

 ![Example](./analyze/compare_run_time_all_first_25_test.png)